OpenSourceEconomics/grmpy/docs/source/tutorial.rst

 Key               Value       Interpretation
 =============     ======      =========================================================================================
-semipar           True        choose the semiparametric model show_output       bool        If *True*, intermediate outputs of the LIV estimation are displayed dependent         str         indicates the dependent variable indicator         str         label of the treatment indicator variable file              str         name of the estimation specific init file logit             bool        If false: probit.
-Probability model for the decision equation nbins             int         Number of histogram bins used to determine common support (default is 25) trim_support	  bool        Trim the data outside the common support (default is *True*) bandwidth         float       Bandwidth for the locally quadratic regression gridsize          int         Number of evaluation points for the locally quadratic regression (default is 400) reestimate_p      bool        Re-estimate :math:`P(Z)` after trimming (default is *False*), not recommended rbandwidth        int         Bandwidth for the double residual regression (default is 0.05) derivative        int         Derivative of the locally quadratic regression (default is 1) degree            int         Degree of the local polynomial (default is 2) ps_range          list        Start and end point of the range of :math:`p = u_D` over which the MTE shall be plotted
+semipar           True        choose the semiparametric model show_output       bool        If *True*, intermediate outputs of the estimation process are displayed dependent         str         indicates the dependent variable indicator         str         label of the treatment indicator variable file              str         name of the estimation specific init file logit             bool        If false: probit.
+Probability model for the choice equation nbins             int         Number of histogram bins used to determine common support (default is 25) bandwidth         float       Bandwidth for the locally quadratic regression gridsize          int         Number of evaluation points for the locally quadratic regression (default is 400) ps_range          list        Start and end point of the range of :math:`p = u_D` over which the MTE shall be estimated rbandwidth        int         Bandwidth for the double residual regression (default is 0.05) trim_support	  bool        Trim the data outside the common support, recommended (default is *True*) reestimate_p      bool        Re-estimate :math:`P(Z)` after trimming, not recommended (default is *False*)
 =============     ======      =========================================================================================

-In most empirical applications, bandwidth choices between 0.2 and 0.4 are appropriate for the locally quadratic regression.
+In most empirical applications, bandwidth choices between 0.2 and 0.4 are appropriate.
 :cite:`Fan1994` find that a gridsize of 400 is a good default for graphical analysis.
 For data sets with less than 400 observations, we recommend a gridsize equivalent to the maximum number of observations that remain after trimming the common support.
 If the data set of size N is large enough, a gridsize of 400 should be considered as the minimal number of evaluation points.
 Since *grmpy*'s algorithm is fast enough, gridsize can be easily increased to N evaluation points.

-The "rbandwidth", which is 0.05 by default, specifies the bandwidth for the LOWESS (Locally Weighted Scatterplot Smoothing) regression of
+The "rbandwidth", which is 0.05 by default, specifies the bandwidth for the LOESS (Locally Estimated Scatterplot Smoothing) regression of
 :math:`X`, :math:`X \ \times \ p`, and :math:`Y` on :math:`\widehat{P}(Z)`.
 If the sample size is small (N < 400),
 the user may need to increase "rbandwidth" to 0.1.
 Otherwise *grmpy* will throw an error.